mpiorowski/rusve/README.md

   - **[TawilwindCSS](https://tailwindcss.com/)** - Used for styling, no other UI library needed.
   - **Minimal external libraries** - With Svelte animation and stores builing custom components is very easy.
 Checkout `Toast`, `Drawer`, `Modal`, `Dropdown` and see for yourself.
 - **gRPC** - Fast, streamable and gives You amazing typesafety across the whole project, no matter the language (hi tRPC).
 - **Microservices** - Scaling?
-Different Language?
-Cost-effecient?
-Done.
+Cost-efficiency?
+Resilience?
+Got you covered.
-- **[Google Cloud Platform](https://cloud.google.com/)** - Deployed to Google Cloud Run, great scaling solution for dockerized application.
-Everything is done via github actions.
+- **[Google Cloud Platform](https://cloud.google.com/)** - Using Google Cloud Run.
+Easy to deploy, easy to scale, easy to maintain.
-- **Dockerized** - Easy do deploy, easy to move, easy to work with.
-Move to GCP?
-No problem.
+- **Dockerized** - Local development?
+CI/CD?
+Production?
+All the same.
+Dockerized.
-- **[Firebase SSR Authentication](https://firebase.google.com/docs/auth/admin/manage-cookies)** - Secured and safe, battle tested and very easy to work with.
+- **[Firebase SSR Authentication](https://firebase.google.com/docs/auth/admin/manage-cookies)** - Battle-tested OAuth, Magic Link, Phone Number, and all done on the server.
-- **Multi language** - You can use any language for backend.
-Here we use mainly Rust, but there is also a Go service running.
+- **Multi language** - Mutli-language for backend.
+Using mainly Rust, with one Go service.
 - **Files** - Upload, view and download.
 Everything ready to use.

 In progress: